wo3kie/cxxDojo/README.md

 **10. buffer.cpp**
 Implement a thread safe queue with a limited capacity.
 A thread trying to put an item to the full queue should be blocked and a thread trying to get an item from the empty queue should be also block.

+**11. exec.cpp**
+Implement a function to execute a shell command and capture its output.
+Consider a case of long running process.